James O'Shaughnessy Player Prop Bets for NFL Week 17 - Jacksonville vs. New England - NewsBreak

 Matchup vs. New England

-- O'Shaughnessy is averaging 10.5 receiving yards per game in two career matchups against the Patriots, 19.0 fewer than his receiving yards prop bet over/under for Sunday's game (29.5).
+- O'Shaughnessy's 10.5 receiving yards per game in his two matchups against the Patriots are 19.0 fewer than his over/under for Sunday's game.

 - Note: O'Shaughnessy's stats vs. Patriots date back to 2016.

-- The Patriots are conceding 209.0 passing yards per game this year, the NFL's third-ranked pass defense.
+- The Patriots are allowing 209.0 passing yards per game this season, the NFL's third-ranked pass defense.

-- At 1.3 passing TDs allowed per game, the Patriots defense is ranked fourth in the NFL.
+- The Patriots have allowed 19 passing TDs this season (1.3 per game), ranking them fourth among NFL defenses.

 Recent Performances

-- In last week's game against the Jets, O'Shaughnessy was targeted four times and recorded four catches for 49 yards.
+- Against the Jets last week, O'Shaughnessy was targeted four times and racked up 49 yards on four receptions.

-- During his last three games, O'Shaughnessy racked up 12 catches on 14 targets and averaged 43.3 receiving yards.
+- O'Shaughnessy has caught 12 passes on 14 targets for 130 yards in his last three games, averaging 43.3 yards per game.

 O'Shaughnessy's Jacksonville Teammates